vrerain/ConCR/README.md

-#### Enhancing Developer Intent for Code Search by Exploring Programming Context
+#### Enhancing Code Search Intent with Programming Context Exploration

-This is the code and dataset for paper *Enhancing Developer Intent for Code Search by Exploring Programming Context*.
+This is the code and dataset for paper *Enhancing Code Search Intent with Programming Context Exploration*.

 We provide the code for ConCR-GraphCodeBERT, and for other backbones, only need to replace all the encoders.
 Additionally, we provide 300 examples of data from CodeSearchNet-C for both Java and Python languages.